saberland/saber/packages/saber-plugin-image/README.md

 # saber-plugin-images

-Allows the generation of responsive images, lazy-loading and all that good stuff.
+Allows the generation of responsive images (`srcset` included), lazy-loading and all that good stuff.

 ## Install